Yohannes1212/CV-CG-Project-2024/README.md

 - Addressed challenges like clipping and slipping due to proportion differences between the actor and character model.

 ### Perspective and Lighting
-- Used fSpy to match Blender’s camera perspective with background images.
+- Used fSpy to match Blender's camera perspective with background images.
 - Manually adjusted light sources in Blender to replicate real-world lighting.

 ### Camera Motion Tracking
 - Recorded moving footage behind the Povo 0 building.
-- Used Blender’s motion tracking workspace to:
+- Used Blender's motion tracking workspace to:
   - Track features in video frames.
   - Estimate camera motion and align it with the 3D scene.
 - Adjusted scene scale and orientation for accurate compositing.